Sepideh M. Alavi photo

 Isabel López

 Isabel López (she/her/ella) is a doctoral student in Counseling Psychology working with Dr. Andrés Consoli.
 She received both her Bachelor’s degree in Psychology-Honors and her Master’s degree in Clinical Psychology from California State University, Northridge.
 She is a Chancellor’s Doctoral Incentive Program (CDIP) Scholar, a Eugene Cota-Robles Fellow, and a Louis H. Towbes Fellow—prestigious recognitions granted by the CSU and UC systems.
-Isabel’s research interests center on examining and addressing barriers to mental health care, particularly among the Latine population.
-She studies how factors such as acculturation, mental health knowledge, and barriers to care influence help- seeking attitudes and behaviors among ethnic minorities.
-She is working to expand upon this line of research, while also addressing the level of culturally relevant care provided to Latine and other ethnic minority families seeking mental health services.
-Her clinical interests include the provision of bilingual psychotherapy (English and Spanish languages) and culturally sensitive care.
+Isabel’s research interests center on examining and addressing facilitators and barriers to mental health care, particularly among the Latine population.
+She studies how factors such as acculturation, mental health knowledge, stigma, and accessibility of mental health care influence help-seeking attitudes and behaviors among minoritized populations.
+She also addresses the level of culturally relevant care provided to Latine and other minoritized communities seeking mental health services.
+Her clinical interests include the provision of bilingual psychotherapy (English and Spanish languages) and culturally responsive care.
+She is currently completing her doctoral internship at Arizona State University’s Counseling Services center.
 Please feel free to contact Isabel at isabellopez@ucsb.edu

 Natalie Mikaeli photo